 Lent is regarded by many to be on of the oldest and most important practices of the church calendar.
 Traces of its observance can be found in the writings of Irenaeus (d.
 202), Tertullian (d.
 240), and the Council of Nicea (325).
 Through the centuries different rules, ceremonies, rites, and liturgies have left Lent without a unified expression individually and corporately.
 Nevertheless, for many, the Lenten season is a time of preparation for Easter and growing closer to God through fasting, self-denial, and repentance.

-Third, while fasting is a biblical discipline both individually (Matthew 6:16) and corporately (Joel 2:12), the Bible gives stern warnings against false fasting which is a false piety.
+Third, while fasting is a biblical discipline both individually (Matthew 6:16) and corporately (Joel 2:12), the Bible gives stern warnings against false fasting which is a false godliness.
 The Prophet Isaiah rebuked: "Behold, in the day of your fast you seek your own pleasure, and oppress all your workers.
 Behold, you fast only to quarrel and to fight and to hit with a wicked fist.
 Fasting like yours this day will not make your voice to be heard on high" (Isaiah 53:4-4).
 Likewise Jesus warned: "When you do fast do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others" (Matthew 6:16).
 Biblical fasting is to the end of promoting humility, repentance, mercy, and prayer.
-Without these corresponding graces a fast is nothing but the worst kind of hypocrisy.
+Without these corresponding graces a fast is aimless if not hypocrital.
 The fashionable and culturally savvy Lenten season seems, at least to me, to promote an atmosphere for such hypocrisy to thrive in.
 John Calvin rightly wrote: "It would have been much better to have had no fasting at all, than have it carefully observed, but at the same time corrupted by false and pernicious opinions."

 I know that Lent means a lot to many Roman Catholics, Anglicans, Lutherans, and Methodists and is a significant part of their traditions.
-But, as I look at the Bible and the true nature of Christian liberty, repentance, and fasting I'm not convinced that the Lenten season actually encourages those things--I guess that's one of the reasons I'm Presbyterian!
-It certainly has the appearance, but lacks the power; it has the glitter, but it's not the gold.
-Even if you disagree with me (and I'll happily give you that liberty) I hope that you can take some encouragement: put no confidence in the flesh but only in Jesus, rend your heart and not your garments, add to your profession of faith every grace of the Spirit, and take the path of daily self-denial which is identification with Jesus Christ and the promotion of his glory.
+But, as I look at the Bible and the true nature of Christian liberty, repentance, and fasting I'm not convinced that the Lenten season actually encourages those things.
+It has the glitter but it's not the gold.
+I guess that's one of the reasons I'm Presbyterian!
+Even if you disagree with me (feel free to!)
+I hope that you can take some encouragement: put no confidence in the flesh but only in Jesus, rend your heart and not your garments, add to your profession of faith every grace of the Spirit, and take the path of daily self-denial which is identification with Jesus Christ and the promotion of his glory.
 "The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise" (Psalm 51:17).